 Now that you’ve read Installation and installed Ansible, it’s time to dig in and get started with some commands.

-What we are showing first are not the powerful configuration/deployment/orchestration of Ansible, called playbooks.
-Playbooks are covered in a separate section.
+What we are showing first are not the powerful configuration/deployment/orchestration features of Ansible.
+These features are handled by playbooks which are covered in a separate section.

-This section is about how to get going initially.
+This section is about how to initially get going.
 Once you have these concepts down, read Introduction To Ad-Hoc Commands for some more detail, and then you’ll be ready to dive into playbooks and explore the most interesting parts!

-Before we get started, it’s important to understand how Ansible is communicating with remote machines over SSH.
+Before we get started, it’s important to understand how Ansible communicates with remote machines over SSH.

-In Ansible 1.2 and before, the default was strictly paramiko and native SSH had to be explicitly selected with -c ssh or set in the configuration file.
+In releases up to and including Ansible 1.2, the default was strictly paramiko.
+Native SSH had to be explicitly selected with the -c ssh option or set in the configuration file.

-Occasionally you’ll encounter a device that doesn’t do SFTP.
-This is rare, but if talking with some remote devices that don’t support SFTP, you can switch to SCP mode in The Ansible Configuration File.
+Occasionally you’ll encounter a device that doesn’t support SFTP.
+This is rare, but should it occur, you can switch to SCP mode in The Ansible Configuration File.

 While it may be common sense, it is worth sharing: Any management system benefits from being run near the machines being managed.
-If running in a cloud, consider running Ansible from a machine inside that cloud.
-It will work better than on the open internet in most cases.
+If you are running Ansible in a cloud, consider running it from a machine inside that cloud.
+In most cases this will work better than on the open Internet.

 As an advanced topic, Ansible doesn’t just have to connect remotely over SSH.
 The transports are pluggable, and there are options for managing things locally, as well as managing chroot, lxc, and jail containers.
 A mode called ‘ansible-pull’ can also invert the system and have systems ‘phone home’ via scheduled git checkouts to pull configuration directives from a central repository.